Golden Beach (Qld)

 AreaSearch analysis of residential development drivers sees Golden Beach recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Golden Beach has seen approximately 21 residential properties granted approval per year over the past five financial years, totalling an estimated 105 homes.
-As of FY-26, 12 approvals have been recorded.
-On average, around 4.9 people move to the area annually for each dwelling built between FY-21 and FY-25, indicating significant demand outpacing supply.
-New homes are being constructed at an average value of $835,000, targeting the premium market segment.
+Golden Beach has seen approximately 21 residential properties granted approval annually over the past five financial years, totalling an estimated 105 homes.
+In FY-26 so far, 12 approvals have been recorded.
+This results in around 462 people per dwelling approval in Golden Beach, indicating a developed market.
+The average number of people moving to the area for each dwelling built over these five years is 4.9.

-Population forecasts indicate the area will gain 1,525 residents by 2041.
+This constrained new construction usually reinforces demand and pricing for existing homes.
+New building activity shows 88.0% detached dwellings and 12.0% attached dwellings, preserving the area's suburban nature with an emphasis on detached housing attracting space-seeking buyers.
+Population forecasts indicate Golden Beach will gain 1,531 residents through to 2041.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development